 You can have more than one ring bearer if it works, but we would recommend giving all of them something to do.
 Giving children a specific task can make them feel involved in your big day, and make them feel special.

 For instance, if you want to have a few children as your ring bearers, then we recommend that you give them signs to hold, or maybe something special to hold.

 Just make sure that the ring bearers you choose are right for the role.
 You’ll need to ensure that they are comfortable doing their job, and won’t be shy or have a meltdown on the day.

 Of course you can have three ring bearers if you want to.
 The tradition is to have one ring bearer, that is typically male, but sometimes traditions can be outdated, or just don’t fit into your wedding plans and ideas.
 Do what’s right for your big day!

-You don’t even have to have kids as your ring bearers if that’s not your style.
-Some couples opt to have their pet dog carry the rings to them, and have them dress up with a bow tie for the ceremony!
-This can be very personal and funny to see a dog run down the aisle.
+You don’t necessarily have to have children as your ring bearers if that’s not your style.
+Some couples choose to have their pet dog carry the rings to them, and even have them dress up with a bow tie for the ceremony!
+This can be a very personal and funny touch to see a dog strut down the aisle.

-Alternatively, you can have multiple ring bearers if you have lots of nieces or nephews, and can have some pulling along younger siblings in carts adorned with signs.
+Alternatively, you can have multiple ring bearers if you have lots of nieces or nephews, and can have some of them pull along younger siblings in carts adorned with signs.